 SDL collected is used to support workforce upgrading programmes and to provide training grants to employers when they send their employees to attend training under Singapore’s national Continuing Education and Training system.

-The amount of SDL payable is computed as 0.25% of an employee’s monthly remuneration, the definition of which is quite wide and includes most of the common types of payments made through payroll such as salary, commission, bonus, leave pay, overtime pay, allowance and other payments in cash.
+The amount of SDL payable is computed as 0.25% of an employee’s monthly wage, the definition of which is quite wide and includes most of the common types of payments made through payroll such as salary, commission, bonus, leave pay, overtime pay, allowance and other payments in cash.
 There is a minimum amount payable for employees earning less than a certain amount a month, as well as a maximum for employees earning more than a certain amount a month.

 For more information about SDL, including exemptions and the minimum and maximum amounts payable, please visit the SDL website.